saurabh-das7/agent-skills/README.md

 | [llm-eval-toolkit](https://github.com/saurabh-das7/llm-eval-toolkit) | Search Ad Copy Evaluator — a Streamlit app that evaluates LLM-generated ad copy end-to-end |
 | [pm-tpm-playbooks](https://github.com/saurabh-das7/pm-tpm-playbooks) | Frameworks and playbooks for AI product development and measurement |

-The `ad-copy-evaluator` skill in this repo is the packaged workflow version of the evaluation rubric built into the LLM Eval Toolkit app.
-Same rubric, different surface — one is a deployable product, one is an installable workflow.
+The skills in this repo are the packaged workflow versions of the frameworks built across these two repos.
+Same logic, different surface — one is a deployable product or reference doc, one is an installable agent workflow.

 ---